sapensadler/sapensadler.github.io/content/posts/devops/what-is-devops.md

 ## Reducing feedback loops
 Reducing feedback loops allows developers and operations to be confident that a software deployment will go smoothly - it will work correctly and have zero/low impact on availability/reliability.
 This allows engineers to experiment, adapt and innovate with reduced risk of bad deployments.
 There are many ways to reduce feedback loops and is an art in itself.

 ### Observability
 Observability is how engineers get feedback.
 Observability allows engineers to observe the state of a system, and allows engineers to identify if a system is working correctly and reliably.
-This is usually done via collecting metrics, logs and traces.
+This is usually done via collecting metrics, logs, and traces.

 ### Continuous Integration